-Modal control represents another noteworthy decoupling strategy, wherein the "local" plant inputs and outputs are mapped to the modal space.
+Modal decoupling represents another noteworthy decoupling strategy, wherein the "local" plant inputs and outputs are mapped to the modal space.
 In this approach, multiple SISO plants, each corresponding to a single mode, can be controlled independently.
 This decoupling strategy has been implemented for active damping applications [42], which is logical as it is often desirable to dampen specific modes.
 The strategy has also been employed in [43] for vibration isolation purposes using geophones, and in [9] using force sensors.

-Another completely different strategy, is to use implement a multivariable control directly on the coupled system. \mathcal{H}{∞} and μ -synthesis were applied to a Stewart platform model in [44].
-In [4], decentralized force feedback was first applied, followed by \mathcal{H}2 synthesis for vibration isolation based on accelerometers. \mathcal{H}{∞} synthesis was also employed in [45] for active damping based on accelerometers.
-[8] compared \mathcal{H}{∞} synthesis with decentralized control in the frame of the struts.
-Their experimental closed-loop results indicated that the \mathcal{H}{∞} controller did not outperform the decentralized controller in the frame of the struts.
-These limitations were attributed to the model's poor ability to predict off-diagonal dynamics, which is crucial for \mathcal{H}{∞} synthesis.
+Another completely different strategy would be to implement a multivariable control directly on the coupled system. $\mathcal{H}{\infty}$ and $\mu$ -synthesis were applied to a Stewart platform model in [44].
+In [4], decentralized force feedback was first applied, followed by $\mathcal{H}2$ -synthesis for vibration isolation based on accelerometers. $\mathcal{H}{\infty}$ -synthesis was also employed in [45] for active damping based on accelerometers.
+A comparative study between $\mathcal{H}{\infty}$ -synthesis and decentralized control in the frame of the struts was performed in [8].
+Their experimental closed-loop results indicated that the $\mathcal{H}{\infty}$ controller did not outperform the decentralized controller in the frame of the struts.
+These limitations were attributed to the model's poor ability to predict off-diagonal dynamics, which is crucial for $\mathcal{H}{\infty}$ -synthesis.

 The purpose of this section is to compare several methods for the decoupling of parallel manipulators, an analysis that appears to be lacking in the literature.
-The analysis begins in Section 2.1 with the introduction of a simplified parallel manipulator model that serves as the foundation for evaluating various decoupling strategies.
-Sections 2.3 through 2.5 systematically examine three distinct approaches: Jacobian matrix decoupling, modal decoupling, and Singular Value Decomposition (SVD) decoupling, respectively.
-The comparative assessment of these three methodologies, along with concluding observations, is provided in Section 2.6.
+A simplified parallel manipulator model is introduced in Section 2.1 as a test case for evaluating decoupling strategies.
+The decentralized plant (transfer functions from actuators to sensors integrated in the struts) is examined in Section 2.2.
+Three approaches are investigated across subsequent sections: Jacobian matrix decoupling (Section 2.3), modal decoupling (Section 2.4), and Singular Value Decomposition (SVD) decoupling (Section 2.5).
+Finally, a comparative analysis with concluding observations is provided in Section 2.6.